You can edit the table component directly on the following pages:

 Click Save Draft or Save on the page.
 This ensures that the data in the deleted rows are removed.

-Note: Save Draft button is available if you set the server configuration parameter ALLOW_SAVE_REQUEST_DRAFT to
+Note: Save Draft button is available if you set the server configuration parameter

-Copying and pasting rows
+Copy and paste rows

 You can copy or paste selected rows.